-This is a great addition to the Search Console suite that allows you to fix poor user experiences resulting from long load times, lack of interactivity, and poor stability.
+These are an excellent addition to the Google Search Console suite that allows you to fix poor user experiences resulting from long load times, lack of interactivity, and poor stability.

 This report will also be broken into Mobile and Desktop so you can identify and fix platform-specific issues.

 That brings us to…

 Fairly self-explanatory, this section of Search Console will show you with pages on your site are valid, aka mobile-friendly, or rendering an error, aka not mobile-friendly.

 Now that there’s mobile-first indexing, you’ll want to pay close attention to this report.